 Are Edinburgh Napier University on-campus events for prospective students running? (e.g. open days)

 All on-campus events for prospective students have been adapted to take place virtually, with no requirement to attend in person.
 We also have opportunities to speak with current Edinburgh Napier University students at www.napier.ac.uk/study-with-us/ask-a-student

 We are continually reviewing the guidance for events and will ensure that any updates to event plans are clearly communicated.

 What if I cannot get the references or transcripts required for my application?

-We are aware that a number of areas and countries are facing widespread school and university closures as a result of the Covid-19 outbreak and that receiving documents such as transcripts or references to support your application may be challenging at this time.
+We are aware that there have been widespread school and university closures in many parts of the UK and overseas as a result of the Covid-19 outbreak and that receiving documents such as transcripts or references to support your application may be challenging at this time.

 If this is a problem for you, please contact the relevant admissions team at the address below who will be able to review your deadlines.